oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 export default router;
 ```

 Next, replace `{yourClientId}` with the Client ID from the OIDC app you just created.
-You’ll also need to change `{yourOktaDomain}` to your Okta developer domain—something like `dev-123456.okta.com`.
+You'll also need to change `{yourOktaDomain}` to your Okta developer domain—something like `dev-123456.okta.com`.
 Make sure to remove the `{...}` placeholders and just use the raw values.

 The Okta Vue authentication plugin injects an `authClient` object into your Vue instance which can be accessed by calling `this.$auth` anywhere inside this instance.